-As a proud and passionate country we like to show off our history, that’s why our national museums are FREE to visit.
+As a proud and passionate country and we like to show off our history.
+We have seven national museums and entry is free*.

-Our capital city museum is home to the largest collection of Impressionist and Post-Impressionist paintings outside Paris.
-The collection includes Renoir's famous 'Blue Lady, La Parisienne', Rodin's 'The Kiss' and Monet's 'Water lilies'.
+Our capital city museum is home to one of Europe's finest art collections.
+Five hundred years of magnificent paintings, drawings, sculpture, silver and ceramics from Wales and across the world, including one of Europe's best collections of Impressionist art.
+The collection includes Renoir's famous 'Blue Lady, La Parisienne', Rodin's 'The Kiss' and Monet's 'Waterlilies'.
 The museum also has massive displays of natural history and science, including the oldest Jurassic dinosaur in the UK, Dracoraptor hanigani, all under one roof.
 Open Tuesday - Sunday.

 This is one of Europe's biggest open-air museums.
 And it’s alive.
 Amongst the 40 re-erected historical buildings you’ll see craftsmen demonstrating traditional skills, farming of native breeds of livestock and celebrations of welsh music and dance.
 The museum shows you in a real life way how the Welsh lived, worked and played.
 Named as UK’s favourite visitor attraction in a survey by consumer magazine Which?